eCook Meal

 What are the main ingredients in SEARED SIRLOIN POWER BOWL?

-Baby Marrow, Beef, Free-Range Beef Sirloin, Fresh Mint, Green Leaves, Honey, NOMU Moroccan Rub, Pearled Spelt, Peas, Pecan Pieces, Tahini, White Wine Vinegar
+Baby Marrow, Beef, Beef Sirloin, Fresh Mint, Green Leaves, Honey, NOMU Moroccan Rub, Pea, Pearled Spelt, Pecan Pieces, Tahini, White Wine Vinegar

 What is the nutritional information of SEARED SIRLOIN POWER BOWL?